 aa

-My peach-loving husband surprised me with a 25 lb. box of Georgia peaches, but now that our youngest child is off to college, it’s just the two of us.
-And what should I do with all these peaches?
+With our youngest off to college, I had all these peaches and just the two of us at home.
+So, what should I do with all these peaches?

-But, when I think of a baked dessert with peaches, peach cobbler tops the list for me.
-Sweetened peaches are topped with biscuit topping, then baked and served warm with a scoop of cold vanilla ice cream — that’s a classic peach dessert that no one can refuse.
+Sweetened peaches are nestled beneath a biscuit topping, baked to perfection and served warm with a scoop of cold vanilla ice cream – this is the ultimate peach dessert that no one can resist!

 A little bit of spice goes a long way in enhancing the peach flavor without overpowering it.